SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I can hear Twilight moving something around before I hear chalk on a chalkboard.

-Seconds later I feel Pinkie nod.
+Seconds later, I feel Pinkie nod.

 "What's going on?"
 I ask.

 "I'm talking to Pinkie, in private.
 Sorry," Twilight says.

-They go on for a couple minutes, having a conversation I'm not allowed in.
+They go on for a couple of minutes, having a conversation I'm not allowed in.

 *Boo.*